 Making homemade tostada shells couldn’t be easier.
 In this tostada shell recipe, we’re making large and small tostada shells by baking them.
-Make em’ ahead for easy meal prep, they have a long shelf life and are so crispy!
+They’re perfect for these Black Bean Vegetarian Tostadas!
+Make em’ ahead for easy meal prep, they have a long shelf life and are so crispy.
 This recipe is vegetarian, vegan and easily gluten free.

 Why Homemade Tostada Shells?